Jump to content

 Share on other sites

-The iron set I had in my bag as my gamers most of last season was the criminally underrated Ben Hogan Alex “Channel back” irons of the mid-to-late 90s.
+The iron set I had in my bag as my gamers most of last season was the criminally underrated Ben Hogan Apex “Channel back” irons of the mid-to-late 90s.
 Forgotten souls, between the classic late 80s “Redlines” and legendary 99 Apex blades.

 I grew up playing 90s era oversize irons but never really liking them.
 A few years ago I switched to old forged blades and realized I preferred the thinner soles, solid feel, and feedback they gave me.